 Wireless connectivity and technology integration have become the norm in our day-to-day lives, changing the way we communicate, travel and work.
 Integration between mobile devices and our cars, homes and jobs is improving our lives.
-We’ve worked hard to bring this concept into the cockpit, creating a wirelessly integrated ecosystem with advanced capabilities designed to reduce pilot workload and increase situational awareness.
+At Garmin, we’ve worked hard to bring this concept into the cockpit, creating a wirelessly integrated ecosystem with advanced capabilities designed to reduce pilot workload and increase situational awareness.
 Here are a few ways we’re working to simplify the way you fly.

 Wireless Database Updates